canada-ca/architecture/README.md

 * Commit Changes (aka Git-Commit)
   * after making any changes to the model committing will ad them to your local copy of the git repo on your local machine
   * please provide meaningful comments for each commit
-  * Keep commits to a managable size
+  * Keep commits to a manageable size
   * Each commit should related to changes that are logical (eg updating a single view, or adding related objects, or adding a new set of relationships)
-  * Commiting changes does not share them back to the community, only locally on your machine
+  * Committing changes does not share them back to the community, only locally on your machine
 * Publish Changes (aka Git-Push)
   * Pushing your committed changes shares your contribution back to the community or at least your forked project.